 Are there any cars that don't depreciate?

 Cars are often described as a depreciating asset and that's true for almost every single model on sale.
-There are a very small number of exceptions, however – cars that will increase in value from the moment they're built.
+However, there are a very small number of exceptions – cars that will increase in value from the moment they're built.

 Invariably, these are ultra-rare supercars.
-We're not talking your common or garden Ferrari or Lamborghini – this only applies to the exclusive, multi-million-pound models that are usually only built in single or low-double-digit figures.
-While these cars are often some of the fastest, most exciting vehicles ever built, they're usually purchased as investment pieces, sat in secure underground garages, well out of reach for mere mortals like us.
+We're not even talking about your common or garden Ferrari or Lamborghini.
+This usually only applies to the exclusive, multi-million-pound models that are built in single or low-double-digit numbers.
+While these cars are often some of the fastest, most exciting vehicles ever built, they're usually purchased as investment pieces – sat in secure underground garages, well out of reach for mere mortals like us.

 Find a great car that holds its value